Particular/docs.particular.net/samples/servicecontrol/adapter-rabbitmq-different-topologies/sample.md

 ### Sales Endpoint

-The Sales project contains endpoint that simulates execution of business process by exchanging messages with the Sales endpoint.
-It includes message processing failure simulation mode (toggled by pressing `f`) which can be used to generate failed messages that demonstrate message retry functionality.
+The Sales project contains an endpoint that simulates the execution of a business process by exchanging messages with the Sales endpoint.
+It includes a message processing failure simulation mode (toggled by pressing `f`) which can be used to generate failed messages that demonstrate message retry functionality.
 The Sales endpoint uses the RabbitMQ direct routing topology and requires an adapter in order to communicate with ServiceControl.

 The following code configures the Sales endpoint to communicate with the adapter: